August 19, 2019

-With budgeting for 2020 in full swing, it’s never too early to start thinking about how to maximize your tax advantages.
-Any business owner knows that every dollar counts, so every decision will only pay off every year.
+With end-of-year budgeting in full swing, it’s never too early to start thinking about how to maximize your tax advantages.
+Any business owner knows every dollar counts, so every decision will only pay off every year.
 Here are some not-so-obvious ways to maximize the tax advantages for your dental practice now and into the future.

 Practice ownership structures